Updated on 2025-09-11 GMT+08:00

 1. Configure the backend server group based on Table 3.

 2. Click Next: Add Backend Server.
-Add backend servers and configure health check for the backend server group.
+Add backend servers and configure a health check for the backend server group.

 For details about how to add backend servers, see Backend Server Overview.
 For the parameters required for configuring a health check, see Table 4.